datnoor/DeepMainMast/README.md

 pip install BioTEMPy
 ```

-## Input structure
+## How to run

+First choose which pipeline you want to execute, Single chain or Multi-chain.
+Follow the details for each pipeline.

+## DeepMainMast for Single Chain protein maps

-Put your inputs in "input" folder in deepmainmast directory.
+Put your inputs in "data" folder in deepmainmast directory.

 The input folder must include the following.
 Optionally required inputs are flagged optional